Materials

 Baradium

-A superheavy fissionable element with a very low critical mass.
-Very rarely found in nature; usually manufactured in particle accelerators, making it very expensive.
+A superheavy fissionable element with a very low critical mass, used in thermal detonators.